H-DNA/type-theory/README.md

-# TAPL
+# Type theory

-TAPL language implementations in OCaml
+Exercises for TAPL and PLAI.